data-dependent/osrs-guides/2t pisc swordfish.md

 <div style="text-align:center"><img src="https://i.imgur.com/JUkkVEk.gif" alt='Gear needed' width=500>

 When our fishing spot moves eastward, just clicking near the fishing spot would path us through a rat, so we'd be "pushing" the rats.
 This can mess up their positioning, so instead we take a diagonal step to "pull" them.
-Again, we click one tile away from the fishing spot and then the fishing spot itself on the tick when a hitsplat appears on our character after arriving.
+Again, we click one tile away from the fishing spot and then the fishing spot itself on the tick when a hitsplat first appears on our character after arriving.

 <div style="text-align:center"><img src="https://i.imgur.com/hOHV05F.gif" alt='Gear needed' width=500>